NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel.md

 {{<Aside>}}

-Cloudflare Tunnel can install itself as a system service on Linux and Windows and as a launch agent on macOS.
+Khulnasoft Tunnel can install itself as a system service on Linux and Windows and as a launch agent on macOS.
 For more information, refer to [run as a service](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/).

 {{</Aside>}}